 Ford cars and SUVs are getting more and more sophisticated every year.
-With so many features and advanced systems, working on a newer Ford may not seem easy at first.
-The good news is that they are quite easy to diagnose if you have the right tools.
+With so many features and advanced systems, working on a newer Ford may initially seem difficult.
+The good news is that they are easy to diagnose if you have the right tools.
 For DIYers, the best Ford scanner is the YOUCANIC full-system scanner.

 Ford Vehicles OBD-II Protocol

 The scanners listed here are compatible with Ford cars and trucks.
 Ford uses the SAE J1850 PWM protocol to communicate with the different systems on your vehicle, including the Engine Control Unit (ECU / ECM).

 If you own an older Ford manufactured between 1982 and 1996, you won’t use any scanners in this list.
 Those vehicles don’t have an OBD II port but an OBD I. You can use an INNOVA 3145 to diagnose older Ford vehicles with OBD I.

 We hope you find the 7 Best OBD2 Scanners for Ford guide helpful.
 Check these troubleshooting and repair guides for more help on your Ford.